 Today the park offers scientific, educational, and recreational activities unparalleled along the east coast.
 Hike to the top of Cadillac Mountain to enjoy a spectacular sunrise over Frenchmanís Bay or explore some of the quieter, more secluded mountain paths.
 Bike over 40 miles of the tree-lined carriage roads that wind over hillsides and near glassy lakes.
 Join a ranger to experience Acadiaís resources first-hand.
 Or just admire the views and let yourself unwind, knowing youíre taking part in a long-standing tradition.

-Reported by NOAA on May 25 2013, 10:35 pm EDT from Bar Harbor Automatic Weather Observing / Reporting, ME
+Reported by NOAA on Mar 27 2017, 9:56 pm EDT from Bar Harbor, Hancock County-Bar Harbor Airport, ME